John A Waller

 Transfer of ownership of an asset of the company to pay a debt off.

-Once a limited is in the insolvency process of liquidation, all transactions made during and in the period before the insolvency practitioner examines insolvency.
-For example, if they find borrowers used the Bounce Back Loan to pay preferred creditors, you could be made personally liable for the value of the payment.
-The Insolvency Service scrutinises transactions of the company to establish if the directors should be disqualified.
+Once a limited is in the insolvency process of liquidation, all transactions made during and in the period before the licensed insolvency practitioner examines insolvency.
+For example, if borrowers used the Bounce Back Loan to pay preferred creditors, you could personally be liable for the value of the payment.
+The Insolvency Service scrutinises the company’s transactions to determine if the directors should be disqualified.

-Actions to aid avoiding Personal Liability for Bounce Back Loans?
+Actions to help avoid Personal Liability for Bounce Back Loans?

 Rishi Sunak introduced the Bounce Back Loan Scheme.
 The BBL was primarily designed to support those businesses impacted financially directly through the ongoing coronavirus COVID-19 pandemic.
 Coronavirus outbreak and struggle to repay their debts.
 However, even with this increased funding, some companies will still fail, and company directors may be concerned about the possible consequences of the loan.